 More locals on the job

-A variety of local contractors - including concreters, electricians and crane operators - have been employed on the site by Lendlease Group.
+A variety of local contractors - including concreters, electricians and crane operators - were employed on the site by Lendlease Group.

 O.P.
-Industries is a mechanical services and airconditioning solutions-focused business which services developers, builders and industrial clients.
+Industries is a mechanical service and air-conditioning, solutions-focused business which services developers, builders and industrial clients.

 “We’ve been covering the region for many years,” project manager Colin Batey said.